 Golik Holdings Limited (the "Company") was incorporated in Bermuda as an exempted company with limited liability and its shares are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-The controlling shareholder of the Company is Mr. Pang Tak Chung MH ("Mr. Pang"), who is the chairman and chief executive officer of the Company.
+The controlling shareholder of the Company is Mr. Pang Tak Chung MH ("Mr. Pang"), who is the Chairman of the Company.